HiveMQ Edge Protocol Adapters

 OPC UA to MQTT: Northbound

-This section describe how to configure a OPC UA to MQTT configuration also called northbound.
+This section shows you how to define an OPC UA to MQTT configuration.
+The OPC UA to MQTT direction is also called northbound.

-HiveMQ Edge 2024.8 introduces the concept of tags.
+HiveMQ Edge 2024.8 introduced the concept of tags.
 Tags are used to simplify the usage of data from any protocol adapter.
+For more information, see Tags.

 Example full OPC UA adapter configuration